glpi-project/doc/source/modules/assets/pdus.rst

    :alt: global view PDUs
    :scale: 38 %

-In a PDUs form, the following information is available:
+In a PDU form, the following information is available:

 ..
 Note:: It is possible to use :doc:`templates with PDUs <../overview/templates>`.